Question: What causes hard stool or constipation after c-section? What home remedies soften stool after surgery?

 While some women may undergo normal vaginal delivery, it may require an extra effort for some women with a possibility of a c-section.

-A c-section comes with its risks, and though serious complications do not happen all the time, it is possible for women to have internal bleeding, infection of the abdominal incision, and sometimes death.
+A c-section comes with its risks, and though serious complications do not happen all the time, it is possible for women to have internal bleeding, infection of the abdominal incision, blood clots, and, very rarely, death.
+Your doctors and midwives will monitor you closely to pick up these problems early.
+NICE

-While these are serious complications, you may only encounter minor issues after your surgery, and constipation after c-section is a common experience for women.
+While these are serious complications, you may only encounter minor issues after your surgery, and constipation after c-section is a very common experience for women.
+MSD Manuals

 Having said that, it is important you inform your doctor of any concern you have after your surgery.
-This is because, sometimes, constipation after surgery could be due to intestinal injury resulting from trauma to your gut.
+This is because, sometimes, very severe constipation and inability to pass stool or gas, with worsening pain and vomiting, could be due to a more serious problem like intestinal obstruction or injury to the gut.

-During a c-section, an incision is made in your abdomen and uterus, and its possible to see parts of your intestine during the procedure.
-If there is trauma to your gut, it will possibly stop you from defecating accompanied by pain, vomiting, and fever.
+During a c-section, an incision is made in your abdomen and uterus, and it is possible to see parts of your intestine during the procedure.
+If there is trauma to your gut (this is rare), it will possibly stop you from defecating and passing gas and is usually accompanied by worsening abdominal pain, vomiting, fever, and sometimes a swollen, tight abdomen.
+You should see your doctor urgently if you notice this.

-But don’t panic, its very unlikely that this will happen, and in most cases, constipation after c-section occurs because of effects of pain medications, anesthesia, dehydration, and also, the prescriptions you have been taking right before and after your surgery.
+But don’t panic, it’s very unlikely that this will happen, and in most cases, constipation after c-section occurs because of effects of pain medications, anesthesia, dehydration, reduced movement, and also, the prescriptions you have been taking right before and after your surgery.
+ACOG+1

 This article explains the main reasons you have constipation right after or months after your surgery, and how to quickly ease your symptoms and feel okay.